CartoDB/labs-postgresql/workshop/indexes-on-expressions.md

 ### For the lecturers

-Remember to remove the exercise index if pressent.
+Remember to remove the exercise index if present.

 ```sql
 drop index bkmappluto_gist_centroid_idx;